Communicating Knowledge: how to write an essay

 35. After the outline is complete, the next step is to summarize the important information that you have just identified and organized.
 As already discussed, a summary is a condensed explanation of the main ideas and overall purpose of a text; it restates and condenses the author’s main ideas.
 However, in order to summarize well, two additional tools are required: quoting and paraphrasing.

 36. A quotation is simply a reproduction, word for word, of what an author said.
 There are three basic rules that should guide when to use quotations.
 The first rule: Try to quote only those words or phrases that are either clearly important and central to the text or unique to the author.
 A quote should be a special word, which cannot be paraphrased.
 If you can paraphrase the idea or word then do so.
 But be on the lookout for special words that cannot really be paraphrased because the language is subjective value judgment, unique language, or artful language.
-Jefferson’s phrase “all men are created equal” is important part of the text, and it has a lot of historical significance, so we would probably want to quote it.
+Jefferson’s phrase “all men are created equal” is an important part of the text, and it has a lot of historical significance, so we would probably want to quote it, or at least the words "all men" and "equal," which are the most important value words.
 Jefferson also used two unique words that express subjective value judgments, inherent and inalienable to describe rights, so it would seem appropriate and detail oriented to quote these two adjectives.
 The second rule: do not quote too much.
 If you quote too much your voice or your coherence might get lost in the author’s words.
 Ideally, about 5% or less of the total words used in your essay should be quotes, unless there is some specific reason why you need to quote more, like being a historian and wanting to re-produce the specific words of important people.
 The third rule: you must explain difficult, unclear, vague, or imprecise words used by the original author.
 For instance, I wanted to quote “inherent” and “inalienable,” but these words need some explanation.
 My summary sentence might sound like this:

 Jefferson argued that all men had "inherent" and “inalienable” rights that could not be separated from them as human beings.